Judicial review specialists

 There are three potential grounds of challenge:

-- Illegality - This ground is met if the public body has breached the law in relation to their decision/action/inaction.
-For example, there may have been a mistake about facts made which suffices as an error in law.
+Illegality / Unlawfulness - This ground is met if the public body has breached the law in relation to their decision/action/inaction.
+For example, the public body may not have had regard to its statutory duties to provide a service, or there may have been a mistake about facts made which suffices as an error in law.
 Breaches of human rights may also form an illegal decision.

 What is the procedure of judicial review?